Out of 112 cannabinoids in the hemp plant, there is no question that THC and CBD are the most well known.

 - Delays bacterial growth

 - Is, along with CBD, part of a patented formula by the University of California to reduce seizures in infants

 - Has been suggested to inhibit anandamide reuptake

-How Do I Get the Best of All Cannabinoids?
+How Can I Get the Best of All Cannabinoids?

-While countless CBD products are available, the vast majority are not broad spectrum.
+While countless CBD products are available – such as CBD oils, capsules, balms, candy and tea – the vast majority are not broad spectrum and are instead CBD isolate.
 This means they typically contain CBD only, isolated from the hemp plant and its other ingredients.

 Until that day, it is best to trust nature and harness the known benefits of the hemp plant itself!